Shashhx/Grammar-Checker/README.md

-# The purpose of the code is to correct simple grammatical mistakes using Transformer Model
+The purpose of the code is to correct simple grammatical mistakes using happytransformer